OriginalNVK/ECommerce-HKShop/README.md

 ## 🔎 Features

 ### 🎯 **Customer Flow**

 - Browse tech product catalog
 - Add products to cart
 - Place orders
 - Track shipping
 - Pay invoices
+- Register and log in to your account using JWT
+- Checkout using PayPal or Cash on Delivery (COD)

 ### 🛠️ **Admin Flow**

 - Manage products
 - Manage customers
 - Manage orders